 That should be enough to stop it, but it isn’t.

 2. Go to Applications->Utilities->Activity Monitor and select ElementsAutoAnalyzer in the list of running processes, and kill it by clicking the red Quit Process button at the top of the window:

 Now you would think that should do it, wouldn’t you?
-And it’s true that as long as you don’t open the Organizer or restart your Mac, it’s okay.
-But do either of those things, and back it comes again.
+And it’s true that as long as you don’t open the Organizer, log out of your OS X account and back in, or restart your Mac, it’s okay.
+But do any of those things, and back it comes again.
 So how do you really kill it dead?